cAttte/cop/docs/develop.md

 #### [🡥][punishmentaction] PunishmentAction

 An action that punishes a user, be it by muting, kicking, or banning them.
 The `detail` property (or its alias `length`) is of type `number`, and it represents how long the punishment will last for (therefore, this does not apply for punishment type `kick`).

-This class also has two static methods: `parsePunishment()`, which will parse a punishment string (eg, `ban permanently`) into punishment properties (eg, `{ type: "ban", length: Infinity }`); and `processPunishment()`, which will receive a punishment sequence (eg, `mute for 12h, then ban permanently`) and decide which one should be executed by checking the user's history (ie, `mute for 12h` the first time, `ban permanently` the second time).
+This class depends on [`PunishmentProvider`][#-punishmentprovider], but not vice versa.

 #### [🡥][roleaction] RoleAction